Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Worldvolume Hybrid Monte Carlo (WV-HMC)

 where $H_{ij}(z) \equiv \partial_i \partial_j S(z)$ is the Hessian matrix.
-Provided that the convergence rate of the iterative solver depends only weakly on the system size, the computational cost can be reduced from $O(N^3)$ to $O(N)$ for sparse Hessian matrices, as is the case in complex scalar field theory at finite density \cite{Namekawa:2024ert,Fukuma:cscalar}.
+Provided that $H$ is a sparse matrix and the convergence rate of iterations in the RATTLE update depends only weakly on the system size, the computational cost is expected to be $O(N)$, as is the case in complex scalar field theory at finite density \cite{Namekawa:2024ert}.

-In cases where the Hessian matrix is dense, as in the auxiliary-field quantum Monte Carlo computation of the Hubbard model that includes fermion determinants, two approaches are possible.
-One is to use direct solvers for fermion matrix inversion, which results in a computational cost of $O(N^3)$.
+In cases where the Boltzmann weight includes the fermion determinant (as in the DQMC computation of the Hubbard model), we need to invert fermion matrices.
+Two approaches are possible \cite{Fukuma:2025esu}.
+One is to use direct solvers for the inversion, which results in a computational cost of $O(N^3)$.
 The other is to employ pseudofermions and iterative solvers.
 This reduces the cost to $O(N^2)$, but requires careful tuning of parameters to justify the use of pseudofermions and to ensure proper convergence of the iterative solver \cite{Fukuma:2025esu}.
 In this paper, we focus exclusively on the first approach.
-A detailed discussion of the second approach will be presented in a forthcoming publication.
+A detailed discussion of the second approach will be presented in a separate publication.